5 Reasons Why Dads Should Stop Teaching Their Sons to "Man Up"

 Though fathers cannot be blamed for the Orlando shooter’s actions, Dr. David believes dads with wrong perceptions of masculinity are largely, although unintentionally, responsible for the culture of hate which raised him.

-“Fathers have played a role we have played a big role in harnessing, reinforcing, and harboring the hate which led to the carnage in Orlando," he writes.
-"No, we are not the shooter’s father.
+“Fathers have played a role we have played a big role in harnessing, reinforcing, and harbouring the hate which led to the carnage in Orlando,” he writes.
+“No, we are not the shooter’s father.
 But many of us fathers have taught our sons to be grossed out when they see two men kissing.
 We have taught our sons that it’s morally wrong and sinful and abnormal for two men or two women to love and marry each other.”

 By doing this, dads have inadvertently taught sons that it’s okay to see them as inferior and unworthy of respect as human beings.